EduardoRFS/hash-test/README.md

 - should be /products

 - what if user_id or product_id doesn't exists?
 HA
+- sync protos with typescript
+- static generated grpc

-how to describe parallel operations in this diagram
+- how to describe parallel operations in this diagram
+- why use a lib when microservices(type consistency and compatibility, auto break shit)

 - new rule: max_discount in cents
 - new rule: discount in cents